PepitaCodes/Tribute_page/README.md

 ## Overview

 This project is part of the Responsive Web Design Certification offered by freeCodeCamp.
-It involves building a tribute page that closely resembles the example provided at [freeCodeCamp Survey Form](https://tribute-page.freecodecamp.rocks/).
+It involves building a tribute page that closely resembles the example provided at [freeCodeCamp Tribute Page](https://tribute-page.freecodecamp.rocks/).

 ## Project Details